-Almond is classed as a low-purine food: less than 100 mg of uric acid produced per 3.5 oz (100 g) serving.
+Almond is a low-purine food.
+It produces less than 100 mg of uric acid per 3.5 oz (100 g) serving.
 So almonds are safe to add into your gout diet.

 But, not only are almonds safe and nutritious, they may actually help your gout.

 At least one study has associated almond consumption with a reduction in serum uric acid.

 The 2016 study looked into the effect of almond supplementation on serum uric acid levels in patients with coronary artery disease (CAD).
 The research team discovered that almonds help to protect CAD patients’ vascular systems by reducing blood uric acid levels.

 Now, although this research was carried out on CAD patients, the underlying principle holds true for gout patients too: almond supplementation reduces serum uric acid levels.
 And, as we know, lower uric acid means a lower risk of incident and recurrent gout.

 How to Eat Almonds if You Suffer with Gout